hsadoqi/online-se-pt-050420/README.md

 #### This week's focus: Sinatra: Project Week 1

 Project Week 1
-  - plan your project
+1. Plan your project
-  - begin building your project
+2. Begin building your project
-  - come to OOH and/or 1:1s and ask lots of questions!
+3. Come to OOH and/or 1:1s and ask lots of questions!

 | Topic         | Video         | Code/Other | Repl/other resources|
 | ------------- |:-------------:| ----------- | ------------------- |